-According to the FTC, a prominent, superimposed disclosure has to be included in all sponsored Instagram Stories.
+According to the FTC, a prominent, superimposed disclosure has to be included in all Instagram Stories where a brand relationship exists.

 The disclosure should be easy to notice and readable within the timeframe (or length) of your story.
 And like with Instagram hashtags, your disclosures on Instagram Stories can’t be hidden among other text.

-An easy way to disclose in your Instagram Stories is to just add the #ad hashtag somewhere in your story, or to disclose in a written way that you’re going to show off some of the free gifts you’ve received.
+An easy way to disclose in your Instagram Stories is to just write “Ad” or the #ad hashtag somewhere in your story, or to disclose in a written way that you’re going to show off some of the free gifts you’ve received.
 It’s not enough to just assume that people know they’re given for free, even if you think it’s super obvious.

 Instagram recently introduced a new paid partnership feature to help users distinguish between sponsored and unsponsored Instagram posts.

-This feature is available for both Instagram posts and Instagram Stories, and must be activated on the brand side first.
+This feature is available for both Instagram posts and Instagram Stories, with the option to tag a business partner in the “Advanced Settings” page of a post:

-So, in other words, while it isn’t a bad idea to use Instagram’s new feature, you probably still have to disclose your partnerships in the caption of your post.
+So, in other words, while it isn’t a bad idea to use Instagram’s new feature, you probably should still disclose your partnerships in the caption of your post.